 We quickly moved in on both sets of suspects.
 On February 17, Miami agents—assisted by the Miami SWAT team, the Miami-Dade Police Department and an ICE agent—arrested the robbery ringleader and his wife, later finding some $80,000 in their attic.
 That night, our SWAT team also arrested the security guard as he arrived home.
 He, too, had plenty of cash—some $5,000 in his pockets and another $80,000 in three vacuum-packed bags.

 The investigation continued the next day as we went after the kidnappers.
 By tracking their cell phones, Miami-Dade technical staff tracked the three kidnappers to a hotel near the airport.
 When agents and detectives arrived, we saw an SUV speeding out of the parking lot and another man running away.
 Agents caught the runner, while detectives drove after and stopped the SUV and arrested two suspects inside.
 Later, in the hotel garage, we found the kidnap victim—a suspect in the original robbery—in the backseat of a pick-up truck bound with tape.
 We exchanged his tape with a set of handcuffs.

 The payoff.
 In March, the four conspirators were charged with armed robbery and the three kidnappers charged with hostage-taking.
 In mid-May, we dug up over $1 million of the missing money on the property of one of the conspirators and we’re still searching for the rest.
-If you have any information regarding the remaining missing money, please call our Miami office or submit a tip on this website.
+If you have any information regarding the remaining missing money, please call our Miami office or .